Olhão: Climate

-The Algarve is an area that presents a climate typically Mediterranean, characterized by warm and dry seasons during five months of the year, with median daily temperatures around 22.5 °C and gentle winters, with scarce precipitation and daily median temperatures around 12.4 °C.
+The Algarve is an area that presents a climate typically Mediterranean, characterized by warm summers during five months of the year, with median daily temperatures around 22.5 °C and gentle winters, with scarce precipitation and daily median temperatures around 12.4 °C.

 In a general way, the municipality presents a temperate humid Mediterranean climate, with warm, dry summers and mild winters.
 The precipitation is distributed in an irregular fashion throughout the year, while concentrating in the months between autumn and spring.
 The climate is not homogeneously distributed throughout the region; the maritime influence gives way from the littoral area to the interior, turning the climate warmer and drier, and simultaneously more rainy.

 Human geography

 The municipality of Olhão has an area of approximately 130.9 km2, with a resident population that includes 42,272 inhabitants (approximately 31,100 within the city of Olhão).
 Olhão is divided into an interior territory and the island of Armona.

 Administratively, the municipality is divided into 4 civil parishes (freguesias):